Spiffy047/financial-planner-CLI/README.md

 Finance Tracker CLI

-This is a simple command-line tool for tracking personal finances.
-It lets you quickly log your income and expenses, review your recent transactions, and get a monthly summary of your spending.
+A command-line tool for personal finance management.
+This application provides a simple and efficient way to track income and expenses, helping users stay on top of their financial goals.

-The app is built in Python and uses SQLAlchemy ORM to manage a local database, with Alembic handling database migrations.
+The project is built on a robust backend using Python and SQLAlchemy ORM for database interactions, with Alembic handling all database migrations.

  Features

-    Add new transactions: Record an income or an expense with an amount, category, and description.
+    Add Transactions: Easily log new income and expense entries.

-    View recent transactions: See the last 10 transactions you've logged.
+    View Transactions: Quickly see a summary of your most recent transactions.

+    Update & Delete: Modify or remove entries to keep your records accurate.

-    Generate monthly reports: Get a summary showing your total income, expenses, and net balance for any given month.
+    Monthly Summary: Generate a detailed report of your total income, expenses, and net balance for any given month.

-    Update existing transactions: Modify an existing transaction's details.

-    Delete transactions: Remove a transaction from your records.

-Setup

-To get this running on your local machine, follow these steps:
+Get Started

+Follow these steps to set up and run the application on your local machine.

+Installation

-    Clone the project:
+    Clone the repository:
     Bash

 git clone <your-repository-url>
 cd finance_tracker

 Install dependencies:
-This project uses pipenv.
-If you don't have it, install it first with pip install pipenv, then run:
+This project uses pipenv to manage dependencies.
+If you don't have it, you can install it with pip install pipenv.
 Bash

 pipenv install

-Set up the database:
-The database schema is managed with Alembic.
-Run the following command to create the necessary tables:
+Run database migrations:
+This command will set up your database and create all the necessary tables.
 Bash

     pipenv run alembic upgrade head

-How to Use
+Usage

-All commands are run with pipenv run python -m bin.cli.
-Here are a few examples:
+All commands are executed using pipenv run python -m bin.cli.

-Add a new transaction
+Add a Transaction

-    For an expense:
+To add an entry, use the add command.

+    Example (Expense):
     Bash

-pipenv run python -m bin.cli add --amount 55 --type expense --category "Groceries" --desc "Weekly food shopping"
+pipenv run python -m bin.cli add --amount 45.75 --type expense --category "Food" --desc "Lunch with a friend"

-For income:
+Example (Income):
 Bash

-    pipenv run python -m bin.cli add --amount 2500 --type income --category "Freelance" --desc "Project payment"
+    pipenv run python -m bin.cli add --amount 1500 --type income --category "Freelance" --desc "Consulting project payment"

-Check recent activity
+View Recent Transactions

-    Simply run the view-recent command to see your latest 10 transactions and their IDs.
+Use the view-recent command to see the 10 most recent transactions.
 Bash

 pipenv run python -m bin.cli view-recent

-Update a transaction
+Update a Transaction

-    Use the transaction's ID to modify it.
-You only need to specify the fields you want to change.
+Use the transaction's ID to update its details.
+You can update one or more fields at a time.
 Bash

+# Update the amount and description for transaction ID 1
-    pipenv run python -m bin.cli update 1 --amount 60 --desc "Weekly shopping plus drinks"
+pipenv run python -m bin.cli update 1 --amount 50 --desc "Lunch with a friend, drinks included"

-Delete a transaction
+Delete a Transaction

-    Use the transaction's ID to permanently delete it from the database.
+To permanently remove a transaction, use the delete command with its ID.
 Bash

 pipenv run python -m bin.cli delete 1

-Get a monthly summary
+Get a Monthly Summary

-    Specify the month and year to see your financial summary.
+To see a breakdown of your finances for a specific month, use the summary command.
 Bash

-    pipenv run python -m bin.cli summary --month 8 --year 2025
+pipenv run python -m bin.cli summary --month 12 --year 2024

+👤 Author

+    Joe Kariuki

+    GitHub: @Spiffy047

+    Email: mwanikijoe1@gmail.com